eric-wood/roomba/README.md

 This is a no-frills, lightweight, and cross-platform implementation of the iRobot Roomba Serial Command Interface.
 You can use it to control your Roomba from your computer :D

-So far it supports all of the main movement functions, and a tad bit of sensor stuffs, but there are a few chunks of the API that I've left out!
+Practically all of the interesting parts of the SCI have been implemented.
+There's also an optional DSL that only supports movements currently (but is under active development!).

 Originally used as part of my senior design project in school, but now gem-ified for the handful of other people who think robots and Ruby are a good combination :)